 - Stand-out Features: compatible with cooking systems and heat deflector, sold separately

-- Pro: lightweight and portable, easy to clean ash, lifetime warranty
+- Pro: lightweight and portable, easy to clean with a removable ash pan, lifetime warranty

 - Con: (see above)

 Tiki Fire Pit

 - Materials: powder-coated steel, 16 gauge stainless steel